LudvikSteiner/Temperature-Analysis-Village-of-Jizerka/README.md

-This is a R script that performs a basic statistical analysis of temperature data collected in the village of Jizerka.
+This is a R script performs a basic statistical analysis of temperature data collected in the village of Jizerka.
 The data include daily maximum, minimum, and average temperatures recorded over a given period.

 Input Data
 ----------